Pawankashap/Phase-2-movie-project/README.md

 # The Movie Project

+## Overview

-I have created a movie project that utilizes The Movie Database's internal API.
+The purpose of the that utilizes The Movie Database's internal API.
 The project showcases various movie details such as the movie image, name, release date, and genre.
 Users can create a customized movie list and filter their favorite movies.
 Additionally, users have the ability to edit movie details or delete movies they do not enjoy.

 ## Installing / Getting started